 The above premises are entitled to a 50% reduction in the Business Rates bill (mandatory relief), or more if the Council awards discretionary rate relief for all or part of the remaining 50% (discretionary relief).

-If you own a business in a qualifying rural village with a rateable value of less than £16,500, the Council may decide to award up to 100% (discretionary) rate relief, as long as your business is of benefit to the community.
+If you own a business with a rateable value of less than £16,500 situated in a qualifying rural village, the Council may decide to award up to 100% (discretionary) rate relief, as long as your business is of benefit to the community.

 If you are suffering severe hardship and cannot pay your Business Rates bill the Council may decide to award up to 100% (discretionary) rate relief.
 The Council will only do this in extreme cases of hardship and for businesses which are particularly important to the local community.